Festive Pipe Cleaner Candy Canes – Great Kids Craft!

 -

-You can make a bunch of these for your tree (I think more candy canes make a bigger impact and help your tree look cohesive).
+You can make many of these for your tree (I think more candy canes make a bigger impact and help your tree look cohesive).
 Or, you can tie jute twine to them and use them as garland to string across your mantel, hang from your peg rails and coat racks, and string across windows.
 I think Martha would be proud.